-Point-in-time recovery with BACKOUT

-- Prior to DB2 10 recovered from a backup image then applied logs to reach the desired point in time. - DB2 now provides an option on utilities that specifies if the recovery should be performed by processing the log backwards or in the traditional restore and roll forward through the log process. - Changes are backed out from the current state.
-IC not used. - Customer decides if BACKOUT is desirable option to use - IBM Recovery Expert can assist in making the best Recovery decision - In order to work successfully, indexes must be marked COPY YES since DB2 needs the SYSCOPY records for non-recoverable events to know whether the RECOVER can proceed or not. - PM30991 HIPER should be on to disallow a BACKOUT recovery when certain unlogged events exist.
+- Point-in-time recovery with BACKOUT - Prior to DB2 10 recovered from a backup image then applied logs to reach the desired point in time. - DB2 now provides an option on utilities that specifies if the recovery should be performed by processing the log backwards or in the traditional restore and roll forward through the log process. - Changes are backed out from the current state. - Customer decides if BACKOUT is desirable option to use - IBM Recovery Expert can assist in making the best Recovery decision - In order to work successfully, indexes must be marked COPY YES since DB2 needs the SYSCOPY records for non-recoverable events to know whether the RECOVER can proceed or not. - PM30991 HIPER should be on to disallow a BACKOUT recovery when certain unlogged events exist. - PM45650 needed for RECOVER BACKOUT with LOBs